vardhan0707/kubernetes-labs/kubernetes-101/labs/02-basic-usage.md

 The aim of this lab is to get familiar with the basics.
 By the end you'll be able to create, find, modify and delete resources within your cluster.

+Code examples for this Lab can be found [here](/kubernetes-101/labs/files)

 ## Exercises

 ### 1. Create/Use a namespace